Nerdfighteria

-Hank Green describes it as "a community that sprung up around our videos, and basically we just get together and try to do awesome things and have a good time and fight against world suck".
-He defines "world suck" as "the amount of suck in the world".
-The Greens established The Foundation to Decrease World Suck, in order to raise funds and launch projects that would help a variety of causes.
-Nerdfighters believe in fighting world suck, promoting education, freedom of speech and the use of the intellect in modern society.
-Nerdfighters and the Green brothers have collaborated on many projects such as the charitable drive, Project for Awesome which launched in 2007, and VidCon, the convention focusing on topics surrounding the world of digital media.
-Nerdfighters have been documented by websites such as The Hollywood Reporter, and The Wall Street Journal, with a following estimated to be in the millions.
+Hank Green describes it as "a community that spr[a]ng up around our videos, and basically we just get together and try to do awesome things and have a good time and fight against world suck," which he defines as "the amount of suck in the world".
+The Greens established The Foundation to Decrease World Suck in order to raise funds and launch projects that would help a variety of causes.
+Nerdfighters believe in fighting world suck, promoting education, freedom of speech, and the use of the intellect in modern society.
+Nerdfighters and the Green brothers have collaborated on many projects such as the annual charity fundraiser Project for Awesome and the digital media convention VidCon.
+Nerdfighters have been documented by websites such as The Hollywood Reporter and The Wall Street Journal, with a following estimated to be in the millions.

 Community topics

 Nerdfighteria is known for its online collaborative nature: forums, spinoff blogs, meet-ups, and charitable events have been spawned by its members.
 Instances of the community collaborating can be observed in the creation of college campus groups at universities such as the University of Maryland, Texas Christian University, the University of British Columbia, and the University of California, Los Angeles.
 Another Nerdfighter club was founded at Auburn University, in which the members have stated their desire to do charity work with The Humane Society and This Star Won't Go Out.

-The Nerdfighter subculture was able to force the release of the novel The Fault in Our Stars five months early.
+The Nerdfighter subculture's outpouring of support helped convince Penguin Books to release the novel The Fault in Our Stars five months early.
 Additionally, safety concerns caused by 5,000 fans crowding the stage at the 2014 Q&A tour at the Dolphin Mall caused the event to be shut down early.